What to Do if Bitten

 TickSafety.com provides detailed information on how to identify a tick, including images of when they are engorged.
 You can also submit a picture or text a picture to 703-828-4343 for free identification.

 If you find a tick in Virginia, consider reporting it to the VDH Virginia Tick Survey.
-Since 2018, the Lone Star tick has been the most submitted tick in Virginia.
-If bitten by a Lone Star tick, people can get Alpha-gal Syndrome, Ehrilichiosos, Heartland Virus, Rickettsia, Rocky Mountain Spotted Fever, Southern Tick Associated Rash Illness (STARI), and Tularemia.
+Since 2018, the Lone Star tick has been the most submitted in Virginia.
+If bitten by a Lone Star tick, people can get Alpha-gal Syndrome, Ehrlichiosis, Heartland Virus, Rickettsia, Rocky Mountain Spotted Fever, Southern Tick Associated Rash Illness (STARI), and Tularemia.
 Click to learn more about the tick-borne diseases most common in Virginia.

 Consider testing the Tick